Written by Munis Topcuoglu, Editor at EHN Canada.

 If the intervention gets emotionally intense, don’t panic, stay focused on the objective—persuading the person to agree to the proposed treatment plan and clearly communicating the consequences of refusing to get treatment.
 If you have a professional interventionist facilitating the intervention, you can rely on them as a source of stability and guidance.
 After everyone has read their scripts, and the proposed treatment plan has been clearly explained, firmly ask the person to make an immediate decision—do not give them “a few days to think about it”!

-Whether or not the intervention subject agrees to get treatment, the intervention team members must act consistently with the statements they made during the intervention.
-This means following through on promises to support the subject if they agree to get treatment, or enforcing consequences if the subject doesn’t agree to get treatment.
+Whether or not the person agrees to get treatment, the intervention team members must act consistently with the statements they made during the intervention.
+This means following through on promises to support the person if they agree to get treatment, or enforcing consequences if the person doesn’t agree to get treatment.

 If they agree, get them into treatment ASAP